 Tahini — also known as sesame seed butter — is a popular Middle Eastern sauce that often accompanies falafel.
 A 2-tablespoon serving has some fiber, protein and 20 percent of the DV for fat, including 7 grams of unsaturated fat.

-Like other seeds, sesame seeds are high in unsaturated fat, making them a rich, filling addition to any meal.
+Like other seeds, sesame seeds are high in unsaturated fat, so they're a rich, filling addition to any meal.
 Try it in these tahini recipes that aren't hummus.

 10. Edamame: 15.4 g, 20% DV

-Edamame, aka boiled soybeans, is popular among sushi restaurants in the U.S. Edamame is high in plant-based complete protein, fiber and healthy fats.
+Edamame, aka boiled soybeans, is high in plant-based complete protein, fiber and healthy fats.